axme100/blog/content/code/index.md

 title = "Code"
 date = "2018-01-07"
 sidemenu = "true"
-description = "Snippets, Ideas, and Comments"
+description = "Snippets, Ideas, Notes, and Comments"
 +++

 # Overview
-The purpose of this page is to collect scripts and snippets of code that were used in context so that they can be easily adapted or incorporated into future projects.
-Writing things down is also a great learning experience!
+The purpose of this page is to collect scripts, snippets of code, notes, and ideas.
+Getting things written down help me to stay more organized, and hopefully something here can be adopted by others!

 # R Scripts
 1. [Wrangle Concordances and Apply Custom Function]( {{< ref "codeOne">}})